 In addition to opening the door to a more effective, precise, and personalized process, analytics also give sales teams more profound insights to improve their sales process.

-An email marketing report by Experian reveals that there’s something about Tuesdays that gets people to open their emails, so you might as well use this information to send more emails out, or maybe the extra-important ones that day.
+Sales statistics based on an email marketing report reveals that there’s something about Tuesdays that gets people to open their emails, so you might as well use this information to send more emails out, or maybe the extra-important ones that day.
 When it comes to the perfect timing, 11 AM has proven to be the best time of the day for sending emails.

 When a seller and buyer agree to the sale’s conditions, and the buyer makes a commitment to the transaction, a sale takes place.
 Therefore, it takes one prospect to make a sale.